What Does a Brand Manager Do? 2024 Guide

 A brand manager works on brand strategy—or the story a company tells about itself to customers—whereas a marketing manager oversees a number of efforts to promote the company and its offerings to customers.

-Build job-ready skills for a career in marketing with a Google Digital Marketing and E-Commerce Professional Certificate.
-Learn critical subject matter that a brand manager would need to know whilst you earn a credential for your resume.
+Build job-ready skills for a career in marketing with a Professional Certificate from Meta in Social Media Marketing or Marketing Analytics.
+Learn key subject matter that a brand manager would likely need to know while you earn a credential for your resume.

 Editorial Team